Hesbadami/grad-quantum-physics/README.md

-# My Watchlist of Supervisors, University Positions and International Funds related to Quantum Mechanics:
+# My Watchlist of Supervisors, Graduate University Positions and International Funds related to Quantum Mechanics:
 ---
 * [University of Toronto](#university-of-toronto)
 	* [Programs](#programs)